Chart Color Schemes

 Cultural Diversity

-Chapman's population showed above-average cultural diversity, with 22.7% born overseas and 12.6% speaking a language other than English at home.
-Christianity was the predominant religion in Chapman, accounting for 51.4%, compared to 44.9% across Australian Capital Territory.
-The top three ancestry groups were English (26.9%), Australian (25.5%), and Irish (9.7%).
+Chapman has a cultural diversity index above the average, with 22.7% of its population born overseas and 12.6% speaking a language other than English at home.
+Christianity is the predominant religion in Chapman, making up 51.4% of its population, compared to 44.9% across Australian Capital Territory.
+The top three ancestry groups in Chapman are English (26.9%), Australian (25.5%), and Irish (9.7%).

 Frequently Asked Questions - Diversity